-A Review Panel will meet to discuss all eligible applications during the second week in October 2021.
+A Review Panel will meet to discuss all eligible applications in mid-January 2024.
 We plan to notify applicants of the outcome the following week.
 If shortlisted, your full application form will be available to populate, within your GEMS account, at that time.